Jbyrd126/Homework1/README.md

 # Homework1 Refactor Code

-Changed div tags over to more semantic tags removed redundant tags in the index.html
+Changed div tags over to semantic tags removed redundant tags in the index.html

 Cleaned up the style.css sheet by grouping like stylings together and consolidating tags.